Postgraduate Course: Advanced Issues in Social Policy (SCPL11018)

 The format of the seminar series is organised around three key areas of academic study: theory, method and academic practice.
 Within these three themes, there are several different topics which offer the chance to have cross-cutting discussions.
 Each week is chaired by a different PG student.
 A changing panel consisting of PG students and one member of staff is introducing into the weekly topic.

-- to link training requirements for Research degrees in Social Policy (MSc by Research and the training year of PhD) with the independent learning required to prepare a dissertation or extended research proposal;
+- to link training requirements for Research degrees in Social Policy and Global Health Policy (MSc by Research and the training year of the PhD) with the independent learning required to prepare a dissertation or extended research proposal;

 - to expose students to the issues and dilemmas encountered in the pursuit of academic research through presentations by Subject Group staff, advanced postgraduate students and invited academic guests;

 - to provide a forum for presentation and discussion of postgraduate students' research;

 - to provide a forum for discussion of professional and other issues of interest related to the pursuit of a successful academic career in the social sciences.